gnawice/mojo-cnn/README.md

 # mojo cnn
 #### the *fast* and *easy* header only c++ convolutional neural network package

 mojo is an efficient C++ CNN / DNN implementation that was built with the goal to balance usability, functionality, and speed.
+It is ideal for use in real-world applications.

 See the [mojo cnn wiki](https://github.com/gnawice/mojo-cnn/wiki) for updates on what's new.